roman-milk/roman-milk.github.io/george-and-shawna.md

+===

- ****** George and Shawna Ch.
-03 ****** byJust_Plain_Bob© That night he had dinner at Carol's and then they rolled around on her bed until it was time for him to leave.
+That night he had dinner at Carol's and then they rolled around on her bed until it was time for him to leave.
 Carol was an insatiable little slut and she kept getting him up to go one more time.
 She loved it all.
 She especially loved oral and she told him that she even liked anal but that would have to wait until another night because she was all out of Astroglide.

  Over dinner he had told her about his schedule and she asked if he planned on spending those days with her and he told her that they were hers if she wanted them.